SQL Patterns

 Multi-Pattern Composition

 Real problems rarely fit one pattern.
-This example combines four patterns into a single monthly station report.
+This example combines four patterns into one monthly station report.

 Problem: For each station in 2025, show monthly revenue, rank within its city, MoM growth, and a top-performer flag (top 25% by revenue that month).